Devansh-awat/greenbotics/README.md

   - `pip3 install adafruit-circuitpython-vl53l1x`
 - Download the code from the `src` folder to the Raspberry Pi5
 - Run the code!
+  - `/src/open_challenge/main.py` for Open challenge
+  - `/src/obstacle_challenge/main_v3.py` for Obstacle challenge
 ## 7: Robot stability
 - Run the robot and hopefully should run great!
 - If the gears make a grinding noise, it is likely due to the lego components not tightly coupled.
 Use zip ties to ensure the chassis beams are tightly connected.

+# Major challenges faced

+### Sensor

+One major challenge we faced was in working with the VL53L8CX ToF sensor.
+We have placed it on the back of our robot to aid in parking, but it was extremely unreliable and onerous to work with during testing.
+The sensor lacked a dedicated Python library (only providing a C-based library), and refused to communicate through our I²C multiplexer.
+These limitations made integration unexpectedly difficult for us.

+To connect this sensor, we first created our own Python version of the C library.
+Then, we moved the sensor to a secondary I²C bus to bypass the multiplexer and eliminate communication conflicts.

+The sensor failed roughly once in every twenty readings.
+We wanted to make the sensor more reliable.
+To solve, this, we went deep into the technical documentation of the sensor and realised that the Raspberry Pi ports were configured as pull down instead of pull ups.
+Since this fix the sensor has never failed.

+### Camera

+Another major challenge arose when we tried to use a fish-eye lens in place of our camera for image detection.
+We wanted to use a fish-eye lens, as it had a wider Field Of View (195 degrees) than our Raspberry Pi Camera Module 3 (120 degrees)

+Unfortunately, this didn’t work out.
+The fish-eye camera has a circular lens, which means all images we received were distorted and circular.
+This made it difficult to calculate their area, which hindered accuracy.
+Oftentimes, blocks would be detected either too early or too late.
+While we could have attempted to add circular ROIs, this would have added significant complexity to the bot and would have required extensive tuning.

 # How we used Github